Affordable Gummy Vitamins Without the Hidden Tradeoffs

 4) Stability is a cost issue because failures are expensive

-Affordable gummies aren’t just the ones that leave the facility looking good-they’re the ones that still look and handle well after storage and distribution.
-When stability isn’t engineered into the product, the costs show up later as complaints, returns, and write-offs.
+Affordable gummies aren’t just the ones that leave the facility looking good.
+They’re the ones that still look and handle well after storage and distribution.
+If stability isn’t built into the product, the costs show up later as complaints, returns, and write-offs.

-From a manufacturing perspective, shelf robustness comes down to a practical triangle:
+From a manufacturing perspective, shelf robustness boils down to three things:

 Getting these three aligned early reduces downstream problems that can quietly turn a “budget” gummy into an expensive one.